 The Pokémon: Let’s Go Pikachu! and Pokémon: Let’s Go Eevee! games have provided a great deal of fun and nostalgia for Pokémon fans across the globe.
-Being able to collect, catch, train, and compete with others is easier than ever before in glorious high-definition on Nintendo's latest console, the Switch.
+Being able to collect, catch, train, and compete with others is easier than ever in glorious high-definition on Nintendo's latest console, the Switch.

 Of course, Pokémon come in a variety of rarities.
 While some are so common you may encounter thousands of them in your playthrough, others need a great deal of time and effort to track down.
 In addition, some Pokémon can only be found in one place, and there is only one of them in the whole game.
-The three legendary birds in the original 151 Pokémon are Articuno, Zapdos, and Moltres, mighty beings of ice, lightning, and fire, respectively.
+The three legendary birds of the original 151 Pokémon are Articuno, Zapdos, and Moltres, mighty beings of ice, lightning, and fire, respectively.

 Before facing any of these foes, be sure to follow these tips.

 - Take as many Ultra Balls as you can carry.
 More than 50 is ideal, though it likely won't take that many.
 You can buy Ultra Balls at a Poké Mart or win them from strong trainers.

 - Use a strong Pokémon that is strong against the Flying type.
 Rock or Electric types work well, though you'll need to take the birds' elemental type into account.
 This is because you have to battle the Pokémon before you're able to catch them.